Family homelessness: America

 Family homelessness in America is a vast and widespread issue with school-aged children making up one million of America's homeless population (Donley, Crisafi, Mullins, & Wright, 2017, p.
 48).
 Moreover, family homelessness has become of particular concern with the discussion of homelessness, as family homelessness is the fastest growing sector of the homelessness population as of 2013, comprising 36% of the homeless population.

 Within industrialized nations, the numbers of homeless families in the United States are at the top.
 Roughly 1.6 million youth will experience homelessness throughout a one year span.
 One in thirty children in the U.S. have or will experience homelessness.

 Most frequently, a homeless family in a shelter will be a mother with her children.
 The mother in these situations has less than a 50% chance of graduating high school, and usually have suffered from either physical or mental abuse.
 Usually these children are still at a very young age, not having the ability to venture out and provide for themselves.
 Many of the homeless shelters directed for families will not allow an adult male into the premises, causing the split of some families who had previously stuck together.

 The ethnicity of the individuals in these family shelters ranges by percentages.
-The most common homeless families caucasion(white) Americans.
+The most common homeless families are Caucasian (white) Americans.
 African Americans hold 14% of the population in total, but 40% when it comes to homelessness.
 It has been shown that racial minorities tend to have a larger number of homeless individuals when compared to their population in general.

 Asia

-Family Homelessness in Asia is evident throughout the continent due to a combination of environmental, political and social factors that limits an at risk's family access to suitable housing.
+Family Homelessness in Asia is evident throughout the continent due to a combination of environmental, political and social factors that limits an at‐risk family's access to suitable housing.
 Countries in Asia and the Pacific such as India and Cambodia have above normal rates of family homelessness, partially caused by the exacerbated poverty existing in these countries.
 According to the Homeless World Cup Foundation, 73 million families in India lack access to suitable housing due to lack of government programs to elevate family homelessness, as well as the widespread poverty evident in the country.
 Countries in Asia such as India, often have weakened government support for families struggling with homelessness due to the belief in a class/caste system that discourages those in homelessness as it does not align with the social beliefs held by the government and a portion of the population.
 Moreover, environmental conditions are also influencing in the homelessness status of families in Asia due to the difficulties associated with the climate.
 Countries such as Cambodia are highly susceptible to natural disasters such as monsoons and droughts due to the moist and tropical climate.
 The destruction caused by these natural disasters can displace families due to a lack of shelter and can elevate the pre-existing poverty as plains and crops that are used for agricultural production are often damaged during natural disasters.